-Looks like I’m sticking with a theme for the blog (see The day the carpets wept); shit.
+Looks like I’m sticking with a theme for the blog (see Lesson One); shit.
 I’ve run the numbers and the input to output ratio in this house does not add up.
 Every street has a fat cat that roams around getting fed by eight different families and I’m starting to wonder if my family are sneaking out and doing the same.

 To be fair to the dogs, the baby is throwing a lot of food their way so they have put on a little winter layer.
 Actually quite a big layer.
 Poo Monster is huge and going on a diet.
 A little trombone plays when he walks and the sofa cries when he steps up, he used to jump up but, you know, he has cankles now.

 All pockets, car doors, prams, carriers and backpacks have spare poo bags because those little fuckers have an uncanny ability to shit just once more than the number of poo bags you’ve grabbed.
 Then there’s the timing.
 All will be fine in the world of my dogs until they cross that white line down the middle of a road where an unfaltering need to empty themselves takes over.